lhf552004/tianmao/about/index.md

 title: "About"
 date: 2014-06-02T09:44:20-04:00
 modified: 2014-08-27T14:56:44-04:00
-excerpt: "This is the Skinny Bones about page."
+excerpt: "This is Allen's blog."
 image:
   feature:
   teaser: